 This game is a local multiplayer game in which players compete to reach the top.
 However, their only way to go up is by using jetpacks fired by their singing.
 I made this game as an experiment about shared microphone input and competitive play during my MSc game design class.

 Analysis of the representation of power in PeaceMaker

 The paper discusses how the serious game PeaceMaker articulates specific rhetorics when aiming to create critical reflection in players about the Israel-Palestine conflict.
 It discusses game design and procedural rhetorics connecting them with Foucault's ideas of power.
 This paper was presented at the SBGames 2009, the Brazilian Symposium of Games and Digital Entertainment, and it can be downloaded here (Portuguese only).

 This short film tells the story of an exiled Uruguayan living in Brazil since the days of the military regime.
 He tries to gather enough courage to go back to his home country, but finds it difficult to tackle his past.
-The film won the Best Regional Short Film, the Best Short Film Director and the Audience's Best Regional Short Film awards at the Paulínia Cinema Festival 2011, in Brazil.
+The film won the Best Regional Short Film, Best Short Film Director and Audience's Best Regional Short Film awards at the Paulínia Cinema Festival 2011, in Brazil.
 I wrote its screenplay.